jemin555/Jdollarshell/README.md

  J$shell
 =========

-J$shell is  a programming language invented by wilmix jemin at years 2014,2019 and it  is used with  writ technologies. ie) J$shell Project took place  between Jan 2014 to  Feb 2019...
+J$shell is  a programming language invented by wilmix jemin at years 2014 to 2019 and it  is used with  writ technologies. ie) J$shell Project took place  between Jan 2014 to  Feb 2019...

 J$shell supports Obfuscuation, prevents code stealing.